Cypher vs Fade matchup in Valorant

 Cypher vs Fade Matchup Summary

-The Cypher vs Fade matchup in Valorant is a heavily one-sided matchup.
-Based on 26 competitive matches analyzed, Fade wins 65.4% of the time compared to Cypher's 34.6%, a 30.8 percentage point difference.
-The most significant gap is in attack-side performance, where Fade consistently outperforms.
+The Cypher vs Fade matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 34 competitive matches analyzed, Fade wins 55.9% of the time compared to Cypher's 44.1%, a 11.8 percentage point difference.
+The most significant gap is in fragging ability, where Fade consistently outperforms.
 In this Sentinel vs Initiator matchup, Fade has overwhelming superiority in this agent matchup.
 Cypher should never take isolated fights against Fade and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Cypher vs Fade Fragging Analysis